Why do we need light?

 Read Ephesians 4:20-24.

-That former life is based on desires that deceive you, Paul says.
+A life without God is based on desires that deceive you, Paul says.
 How very true!
 The alcoholic thinks drinking is beneficial, not stopping to think of the long-term destruction.
 One-night flings that are gloriously satisfying in the moment of pleasure lead to a life of heartache and problems.
-The Christ-follower is to totally lay aside that former way of life that includes thought patterns and lifestyle behaviors.
+The Christ-follower is to lay aside that former way of life that includes harmful thought patterns and lifestyle behaviors.

 The Six-Million Dollar Question – How?